icfnext/prosper/README.md

 }
 ```

-The mock request and response objects
+The mock request and response objects delegate to the [MockHttpServletRequest](http://docs.spring.io/spring/docs/3.2.8.RELEASE/javadoc-api/org/springframework/mock/web/MockHttpServletRequest.html) and [MockHttpServletResponse](http://docs.spring.io/spring/docs/3.2.8.RELEASE/javadoc-api/org/springframework/mock/web/MockHttpServletResponse.html) objects from the Spring Test Framework.
+The setter methods exposed by these classes are thus made available in the `build` closures for the request and response builders to assist in setting appropriate mock values for the class under test.

 ### Adding Sling Adapters